-Historically the country has had little interaction with the outside world, resulting in a strong historical cultural identity and a populace keen to make new friends.
-Holidays here enjoy the endless potential for adventure, cultural emersion and exploration, from hiking to Taktshang Monastery which clings to a steep Cliffside, to watching the vibrant festival celebrations at one of the country’s energetic ‘Tsechu’ festivals or heading out in search of the mystical yeti in the Sakteng Wildlife Sanctuary.
+The country has had little interaction with the outside world, resulting in a strong historical cultural identity and a populace keen to make new friends.
+Holidays here enjoy the endless potential for adventure, cultural emersion and exploration.
+This includes hiking to Taktshang Monastery which clings to a steep Cliffside, to watching the vibrant festival celebrations at one of the country’s energetic ‘Tsechu’ festivals or heading out in search of the mystical yeti in the Sakteng Wildlife Sanctuary.

 Bhutan is a unique and often quirky country populated by friendly people, dotted with stunning dzongs perched high atop steep valleys and boasting fantastic Himalayan scenery – it is a truly fascinating place to explore.
 Read on to learn a few lesser-known facts about this fascinating country: